alnitak/shader_buffers/README.md

 `mainImage` and `buffers` are of type `LayerBuffer`, which defines the fragment shader asset source and the texture channels.

 `mainImage` shader must be provided.
-The more `buffers`, the more performaces will be affected.
+The more `buffers`, the more performances will be affected.
 Think of `mainImage` as the *Image* layer fragment in ShaderToy.com and `buffers` as *Buffer[A-D]*.

 Each frame buffers are computed from the 1st to the last, then `mainImage`.